skafis-edtech/bankas-api/README.md

 ## Stuff -2024-06-18
 Not using postgresql - this for later - but do all the review stuff and namings immediately.
 Not later.
 Also writing postman tests, gonna add collections later.

+## Image logic

+1. Upload:
+    When uploading image file, it's original name is amended with random UUID and saved in firebase, the path starting with problems/ or answers/ is saved to firestore.
+If no image, then path field is empty string.
+2. Display:
+    If imageSrc field is non-empty, amend the text field with image src link.